tunahanertekin/docs/docs/introduction/overview.md

 ## What can be achieved?
 - **AI/ML Development:** Facilitate the creation of machine learning models through cloud-based Integrated Development Environments (IDEs) paired with GPU-based Virtual Desktop Infrastructure (VDI).
 This allows engineers to focus on application development without the burden of intricate infrastructure configurations.

-- **Robotics Development:** Robolaunch offers an all-in-one environment for developing, training, and deploying robotics applications, fostering teamwork and accelerating the transition from development to production.
+- **Robotics Development:** robolaunch offers an all-in-one environment for developing, training, and deploying robotics applications, fostering teamwork and accelerating the transition from development to production.

 - **Fleet Management:** Command and manage robotic fleets effortlessly.
 Connect, assign tasks, teleoperate, and monitor your fleet seamlessly, enhancing operational efficiency.